-There’s a lot to remember when it comes to your driving test, both in terms of operating the car and knowing the Highway Code, so we’ve put our heads together to come up with a comprehensive guide on how to prepare for your driving test.
+There’s a lot to remember when it comes to your driving test, so we’ve put our heads together to come up with a comprehensive guide on how to prepare for your driving test

 Last-minute driving lessons

 Your driving instructor will normally suggest you have a lesson immediately before the test to cover off any last-minute areas you're struggling with.
 They can also conduct a mock test with you.
 As with most things, practice makes perfect, so take full advantage of driving mum or dad's car and get plenty of additional experience behind the wheel in the week before your test.
 Make sure you're covered to be out on the road with Veygo by Admiral's Learner Driver Insurance; the short-term cover is available on most cars, and costs Â£29.79 for a week's cover.
 And if mum or dad is in the passenger seat while you navigate the roads, tell them to take a look at our handy guide to supervising a learner driver.
 Tick off the following key manoeuvres once you've mastered them:

 - Turn in the road ('three-point turn')

 - Reverse park ('parallel park')